HiltonRoscoe/semval/README.md

 The [VRI model](https://github.com/usnistgov/VoterRecordsInterchange/blob/master/VRI_UML_Documentation.md) contains a class called `AdditionalInfo`.

 The additional info in question can be expressed as text (via `StringValue`) or as binary data (via `FileValue`), but not both.

-This rule can be expressed by the following OCL constraint:

 ```ocl
 context VoterId inv: self.StringValue.oclIsUndefined() xor self.FileValue.oclIsUndefined()